Keep current with knowledge base articles from METER Environment

 However, since the ATMOS 41 measures wind speed and solar radiation, both of which are primary factors affecting the accuracy of the air temperature measurement, correction is possible.

-The air temperature sensor on the new ATMOS 41 is partially exposed to solar radiation, which may result in large errors in measured air temperature (Tair).
+The air temperature sensor on the new ATMOS 41 weather station is partially exposed to solar radiation, which may result in large errors in measured air temperature (Tair).

 Uncorrected measurements showed errors ranging to 3 °C when compared to measurements made in a state-of-the-art aspirated radiation shield.